-There are some exceptions.
 Expenses that do not apply to the out-of-pocket maximum are:

-Charges above the allowed amount

-- Charges not covered by the plan - Your cost-shares for services of out-of-network providers.
-However, benefits that always apply in-network costshares, like the Emergency Room benefit, will apply toward the out-of-pocket maximum. - Your cost-shares for covered drugs purchased from out-of-network pharmacies. - Copays for exams covered under the Hearing Exams benefit - The penalty for not requesting pre-approval when needed.
+- Charges above the allowed amount - Charges not covered by the plan - Your cost-shares for services of out-of-network providers.
+However, benefits that always apply in-network cost-shares, like the Emergency Room Services benefit, will apply toward the out-of-pocket maximum. - The penalty for not requesting pre-approval when needed.
 See Pre-Approval in the Care Management section of this booklet.